tyh835/expresso/README.md

 # Expresso

-Express/Node.js backend with React frontend to manage a cafe's menu and employees.
+Express/Node.js back-end with React front-end to manage a fictional cafe's menu and employees.